Skip to main content

 Generic Connect Sink

-Uses a Kafka Connect sink connector for output.
+Uses any Kafka Connect sink connector for output.

 PropertyTypeRequiredDescription